paradigma-cl/dappprofile/README.md

 [Example of the configuration of the domain and subdomain routing service](app/)

-## 3. Procedure to access the public dapp's data.
+## 3. Procedure to access the public app's data.

 In the Stack App Architecture each user identified by a Stacks Account, with or without a domain or subdomain name has an Authentication ID and private Data storage.
-The App User Profile service opens the opportunity to share publicly information that the user want to share.
+The App User Profile service opens the opportunity to share publicly information that the user wants to share.
 This information is stored in a decentralizaed way, so the following application is capable to retrieve the profile from the actual data storage associated to the user.

 [Example of the application that displays the app user profile in a public form](/app/src)